Genetics in Reproductive Care

 - Structural abnormalities: Deletion, duplication, inversion, and translocation (reciprocal or Robertsonian).

-- Inheritance patterns: Autosomal dominant, autosomal recessive, and X-linked recessive.
+- Inheritance patterns: Autosomal dominant, autosomal recessive, X-linked recessive, and Y-linked traits.

 - Testing phases: Preconception carrier assessment, prenatal screening, and prenatal diagnosis.